Episode Summary

 Keri Day

-Keri also serves as a board member for the American Academy of Religion, and has previously served as a series editor for Cambridge University Press (Religion and Critical Reflection series) and currently is an editorial board member for the Journal of World Christianity.
-Alongside her scholarship, she also engages public policy leaders.
-She has participated in White House briefings in Washington D.C. to discuss issues related to economic policy, religious freedom, and faith-based initiatives.
-She has written for the New York Daily News, The Christian Century, The Feminist Wire, and The Huffington Post.
+A fourth-generation preacher in the Church of God in Christ, Day serves on the board of the American Academy of Religion, has been a series editor for the Cambridge University Press Religion and Critical Reflection series, and is currently on the editorial board of the Journal of World Christianity.
+She engages public policy leaders and has participated in White House briefings on economic policy, religious freedom, and faith-based initiatives.
+Her writing has appeared in New York Daily News, The Christian Century, The Feminist Wire, and The Huffington Post.

 Lydia Dugdale